SlavaMelanko/cpp20/README.md

 ### Actions

- Actions are ranges which are eagerly evaluated, mutating the data, and can be composed as views
+ Ranges which are eagerly evaluated, mutating the data, and can be composed as views

 ```cpp
 std::vector<int> data{4, 3, 4, 1, 8, 0, 8};